cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/nntp.rst

 Further information
 ===================

-This thread from the info-cyrus :ref:`mailing list <feedback>` may be of use: `Cyrus and Usenet <http://www.mail-archive.com/info-cyrus%40lists.andrew.cmu.edu/msg22725.html>`_
+This thread from the info-cyrus :ref:`mailing list <feedback-mailing-lists>` may be of use: `Cyrus and Usenet <http://www.mail-archive.com/info-cyrus%40lists.andrew.cmu.edu/msg22725.html>`_